-Christmas Bell Songs & How to Make a Bell-Shaped Ornament
+Christmas Bell Songs & How to Make Christmas Bell Ornaments

 Ding!
 Dong!
 Ding!
 It's Christmas time!
 I'm sure in many countries around the world celebrating this special holiday.
 People have already put up their decorations, lanterns, trees, and lights.
 Jolly Christmas carols, including nostalgic songs, can be heard in the air.